1. FORMATION AND ACCEPTANCE

 10.1 Support

-Customer acknowledges that such updates may modify, enhance, or alter the functionality, appearance, or technical characteristics of the Solution.
-Terna does not warrant or commit to delivering any specific future functionality, feature, or enhancement unless expressly agreed in an applicable Order Form.
+During the applicable Subscription Term, Terna will make available such Software and Firmware Updates as Terna generally makes available for the applicable TERNA3D™ product and subscription level.
+Updates may modify, enhance, remove or replace functionality and may be deployed automatically or as part of scheduled maintenance.
+Terna does not warrant or commit to delivering any specific future functionality, feature or enhancement unless expressly agreed in an applicable Order Form.

-10.3 Hardware Maintenance
+10.6 Hardware Maintenance and RMA

-Terna shall have no obligation to repair or replace Hardware to the extent defects or damage result from misuse, accident, negligence, unauthorized modification, failure to follow safeguarding or operating instructions, environmental conditions outside specifications, or other circumstances for which Terna is not responsible under this Agreement.
+During the applicable Subscription Term, Terna may repair or replace defective Hardware in accordance with the Order Form, this Agreement and Terna’s RMA procedures.
+Terna has no obligation to repair or replace Hardware to the extent defects or damage result from misuse, accident, negligence, unauthorized modification, failure to follow Documentation or safeguarding procedures, environmental conditions outside specifications, Customer machinery or circumstances for which Terna is not responsible.

 11. FEES, INVOICING, PAYMENT; INDEXATION; SUSPENSION